Mastercard SecureCodeLayer Up Your Defenses Against Fraud & Chargebacks With 3DS Technology

 Common Merchant Objections to SecureCode

-These were, at least in part, valid complaints under earlier versions of the technology.
+To some extent, these were valid complaints under earlier versions of the 3DS technology.
 It was common to hear stories of buyers getting rerouted to a 3DS-enabled checkout page and abandoning their purchase.

 Is SecureCode Effective at Stopping Fraud?